twinstar6980/Twinning.Documentation/english/installation.md

 	> `<home>` in the above settings needs to be replaced with the absolute path of the home directory.

-8. Configure the `Assistant Plus` settings.
+7. Configure the `Assistant Plus` settings.

 	> If you don't need the `Assistant Plus` module, you can skip this step.

 	Open the `Assistant Plus` application, click the gear icon to the right of each module list item on the page to open the module settings dialog box and edit the following settings:

 	* `Forwarder Extension` Click to enable the forwarder extension (optional).

+	* `Forwarder Default Target` The default forwarding target module for the forwarder extension.

+	* `Forwarder Immediate Jump` Whether the forwarder extension should forward to the default target module immediately, rather than waiting for user selection.

 	* `Modding Worker` - `Kernel` = `<home>/kernel`.